tc39/proposal-static-class-features/README.md

 ### Use case

 Static private methods can be useful whenever there is shared behavior to extract into a function which uses private fields, but which doesn't work cleanly as an instance method.
-For example, multiple factory static methods may share part of their implementation, including parts which run both before and after the construction of the instance.
+For example, multiple factory static methods may share part of their implementation, including parts which run both before and after construction of the instance.
 See [#4](https://github.com/tc39/proposal-static-class-features/issues/4) for more context about the following example.

 ```js
 export const registry = new JSDOMRegistry();